panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 * Own object properties might collide with property keys inherited from the prototype (e.g. `toString`, `constructor`, etc).
 * Objects cannot be used as keys

-All these issues are easily solved by Map.
-Moreover, Map provides additional benefits like being an iterator and easy size look-up.
+All these issues are easily solved by maps.
+Moreover, they provide benefits like being iterators and easy size look-up.

-Don't consider Maps as a replacement of plain objects, but rather a complement.
+Don't consider maps as a replacement of plain objects, but rather a complement.

-*Do you know other benefits of Maps over plain objects?
+*Do you know other benefits of maps over plain objects?
 Please write a comment below!*